Blackman99/reditor/README.md

 ## Introduction

-Make charged the resume templates that I encountered become free
+Make all the charged resume templates that I encountered become free
-And with a quick online editor to write your resume in minutes
+And provide a quick online editor to write your resume in minutes

 ## Features